 Factors that may increase your chance of hydronephrosis include: Defect in the urinary system that is present at birthScarring of the ureters, the tubes that carry urine from the kidneys to the bladderCancers

 kidney or urinary tract infectionsBlood-clotting disordersBenign prostatic hyperplasiaNeurogenic bladderInjury to structures in the urinary system, such as from surgery or traumaEnlarged uterus during pregnancy

 Hydronephrosis may or may not cause any symptoms.

-If symptoms occur, they may include: Pain in the back, waist, lower abdomen, or groinPersistent pain with urination or urinary frequency (from urinary tract infections)Increased urge to urinate or urinary incontinenceDribbling after urinationFeverNausea and vomitingUnexplained itching
+If symptoms occur, they may include: Pain in the back, waist, lower abdomen, or groinPersistent pain with urination or urinary frequency from urinary tract infectionsIncreased urge to urinate or urinary incontinenceIncomplete urinationFeverNausea and vomitingUnexplained itching

-Some causes of hydronephrosis resolve without treatment (such as pregnancy and
+Some causes of hydronephrosis may also be managed with observation, such as pregnancy and

 In general, the causes of hydronephrosis cannot be prevented.
 Prompt treatment of conditions that cause hydronephrosis reduces the risk of complications, such as

 Hydronephrosis.
 National Kidney Foundation website.
 Available at: